 St Patrick’s Marist College is a school that runs a Bring Your Own Device (BYOD) program.
-Students in Grades 7 to 12, will be able to bring only Apple or Windows laptops or tablets to use for educational purposes.
+Students in Grades 7 to 12, will be able to bring only Apple or Windows laptops (not iPad) to use for educational purposes.
 Having ongoing access to technological tools will enable your child to build the necessary digital literacy skills required in our ever-changing landscape.

 A wealth of studies identify the positive beneﬁts of infusing technology into the classroom, coupled with the successful practice witnessed over the past 5 years here at the College.
 The introduction of the BYOD program at the College is a deep commitment to building digital capacity and responsible digital citizenship as an integral part of learning here at Dundas.
 Digital skills unpin and support the development of entrepreneurial skills, speciﬁcally: